-Use your statement of purpose as an opportunity to tell us about personal and professional interests and goals, and what about your background makes you a good fit for a graduate program at GW.
-Your statement should follow the content and length requirements as described by the program you are applying to.
-It should also be your own original work–presenting the words, phrases or ideas of another as one's own and failing to appropriately attribute quotations, paraphrases or borrowed information may result in being denied admission.
+Use your statement of purpose as an opportunity to tell us about personal and professional interests and goals, and how your background makes you a good fit for a graduate program at GW.
+Your statement should follow the content and length requirements as described by the program to which you are applying.
+Your statement of purpose should be your own original work; presenting the words, phrases or ideas of another as one's own and failing to appropriately attribute quotations, paraphrases or borrowed information may result in being denied admission.

 The number and type of recommendations you are required to submit depends on the program you are applying to.
 We strongly encourage you to submit your recommendations online and you can request them through the Graduate Application Center.
 You should contact your recommender at least one month in advance of your application deadline.
 If you can’t complete the online version, send your recommender the paper recommendation form, which should be returned to you in a signed, sealed envelope for you to submit unopened to your admissions office.